 The Professional Standards Unit includes the Records Unit, Accreditation Unit, Victim/Witness Coordinator Unit, Property and Evidence Unit and the Crime Analyst/Planner.

-The Communications and Animal Care and Enforcement Divisions are overseen by Assistant Chief A. S. Mauney-Smith.
+The Communications and Animal Care and Enforcement Divisions are overseen by an Assistant Chief.

 The Communications Unit provides 24-hour coverage of emergency 911 calls and radio transmissions.
-Captain B. Roberts serves as the Communications Division commander and is charged with maintaining and operating the computer aided dispatch system for police, fire and medical calls within Gaston County.
+A captain serves as the Communications Division commander and is charged with maintaining and operating the computer aided dispatch system for police, fire and medical calls within Gaston County.

-The Animal Care and Enforcement Unit is divided into two supporting oeprations: Animal Care and Enforcement's Shelter Operations and Animal Care and Enforcement's field operations.
-Captain M. Hensley commands the Field Operations, which is responsible for responding to animal-related calls for service, enforcing animal-related laws and ordinances, investigating animal cruelty and neglect cases and reporting animal bites.
+The Animal Care and Enforcement Unit is divided into two supporting operations: Animal Care and Enforcement's Shelter Operations and Animal Care and Enforcement's field operations.
+A captain commands the Field Operations, which is responsible for responding to animal-related calls for service, enforcing animal-related laws and ordinances, investigating animal cruelty and neglect cases and reporting animal bites.

-Dr. J. W Hilderbran, a licensed veterinarian, serves as administrator for the Shelter Operations, which is responsible for receiving, housing and caring for animals brought in by the Animal Enforcement program and those surrendered by Gaston County citizens.
+A licensed veterinarian serves as administrator for the Shelter Operations, which is responsible for receiving, housing and caring for animals brought in by the Animal Enforcement program and those surrendered by Gaston County citizens.